anchal-agrawal/hadoop-ubuntu/README.md

 # hadoop-ubuntu

-Everything to deploy a Hadoop cluster on Ubuntu
+Everything to deploy a Hadoop cluster on Ubuntu.

+This guide works for current Hadoop versions upto `2.7.2`.
+Configs for future versions might differ.

 #### Bootstrap node